 Declaration of Location

-Upon discovery of a geothermal energy resource, Geothermal Exploration Permit or Geothermal Drilling Reservation holders must notify and provide discovery details to the Department of Mines and Petroleum.
+Upon discovery of a geothermal energy resource, Geothermal Exploration Permit or Geothermal Drilling Reservation holders must notify and provide discovery details to the department.
 Before applying for a Retention Lease or Production Licence, holders must identify the block or blocks covering the discovery area.

 Where a Declaration of Location is made over a discovery, permit holders may undertake further exploration and/or appraisal activities within the location to determine more accurately the nature of the discovery.
 Holders have two years after the Declaration of Location in which to apply for either a Retention Lease or Production Licence.
 This period may be extended for a further two years at the discretion of the Minister for Mines and Petroleum.